A Lipschitz spaces view of infinitely wide shallow neural networks: Spaces of continuous functions with controlled growth

 which corresponds to the regularizer used in \cref{sec:regprobs}.
-As a consequence, by Lemma~\ref{lem:identification}, the minimization problem \eqref{eq:risk_w_KR} coincides with \eqref{eq:opt-prob} and we can directly conclude existence of the minimizers when $p=q>1$, proving again Theorem~\ref{thm:existence_of_minimizers}.
-Notice that whenever $p=q\leq 1$, we can still prove existence of minimizers in case $\alpha =0$.
-This setting, however, does not reflect the additional optimal transport effects induced by $\KRu$ compactness, which will be made explicit in the form of large data limits in Section~\ref{sec:samplinglimit}.
+As a consequence, by Lemma~\ref{lem:identification}, the minimization problem \eqref{eq:risk_w_KR} coincides with \eqref{eq:opt-prob} and we can directly establish existence of the minimizers when $p=q>1$, proving again Theorem~\ref{thm:existence_of_minimizers}.
+Note that whenever $p=q\leq 1$, we can still prove existence of minimizers in case $\alpha =0$.
+This setting, however, does not reflect the additional optimal transport effects induced by $\KRu$ compactness, which will be made explicit in the analysis of large data limits in Section~\ref{sec:samplinglimit}.

-Finally, we observe that this shed light to an interesting connection with the paper \cite{bartolucci2023understanding}.
-In fact, the optimization problem \eqref{eq:risk_w} is equivalent to the TV-regularized empirical risk minimization problem considered in \cite{bartolucci2023understanding}.
+Finally, we observe that this sheds light to an interesting connection with the paper \cite{bartolucci2023understanding}.
+In fact, the optimization problem \eqref{eq:risk_w} is equivalent to the TV-regularized ERM problem considered in \cite{bartolucci2023understanding}.
 Indeed, we can rewrite \eqref{eq:risk_w} as

 where

 can be interpreted as a pairing between $C_0(\Theta)$ and $\M(\Theta)$, thus reducing to the framework of~\cite{bartolucci2023understanding}.
 This new perspective clarifies the role of the smoothing function $w^{-1}$, which was already introduced and recognized as technically crucial in \cite{bartolucci2023understanding}.
 Here, it is further proven to be necessary for ensuring the existence of non-trivial minimizers for the variational problem \eqref{eq:variational_problem_TV}.